Spread the Word: Not the Germs!

 Build a resilient immune system by proactively taking care of yourself.

-- Get 7-9 hours of sleep each night to promote healthy immune function and help fight off infections
+• Get 7-9 hours of sleep each night to help fight off infections

-- Pursue regular joyful movement throughout the day (i.e. walking, running, biking, swimming)
+• Pursue regular joyful movement throughout the day

 Prepare a "sick kit".

 Prepare a “sick kit” to have on hand if and when illness strikes; you'll thank yourself later!
-Useful items to include in your kit: soup, crackers, over the counter medicine, tea, sports drinks, sprite, thermometer, disinfectant wipes, hand sanitizer, washcloths, kleenex, nasal spray, cough drops, insurance card, number of UNI Student Health Clinic or family doctor, movie or book.
+Useful items to include in your kit: soup, crackers, over the counter medicine, tea, thermometer, hand sanitizer, tissues, cough drops, insurance card, and number of UNI Student Health Clinic or family doctor.

 Understand the different symptoms of the cold, flu and COVID-19.

 Is it the cold, flu, or COVID-19?
 Check out this chart to understand the similarities and differences.
-Remember, getting tested for COVID-19 when experiencing symptoms or after being exposed is one of the most important things we can do right now for our health and the health of other Panthers!
+Remember, getting tested for COVID-19 when experiencing symptoms or after being exposed will help keep Panthers healthy!
 Call the UNI Student Health Clinic (319-273-2100) to be assessed for testing.